Wednesday, August 29, 2007

 The Blue Jay Hunter has been featured on Sports Illustrated's "Extra Mustard", ESPN.com, Grantland, the Huffington Post and MLB Trade Rumors.
 And somehow, my Roy Halladay/Carlos Ruiz at promo Photoshop pic made it onto NBC Hardball Talk and SI.com's Hot Clicks.

-Admittedly, I had a brief hiatus from Blue Jays fandom after the 1994 baseball strike up until around 2005.
-Unfortunately, I missed the Carlos Delgado golden years, but luckily rekindled my love for the Blue jays at the tail end of the Roy Halladay era.
+Admittedly, I had a brief hiatus from Blue Jays fandom after the 1994 baseball strike until around 2005.
+Unfortunately I missed the Carlos Delgado golden years, but luckily rekindled my love for the Blue Jays at the tail end of the Roy Halladay era.